AlexBandurin/IBM_Applied_Data_Science_Capstone/README.md

 Here, I will be predicting the landing success of Space X's Falcon 9 rocket using a machine learning classification algorithm, with a set of features that are the most relevant to predicting that outcome.

+Algorithms used: SVM, Classification Trees, Logistic Regression and KNN.

 # Methodology

 ## Data collection: